- HPN – High Performance Neurofeedback

 But now we are learning that the model of negative thinking causing depression may not only be inaccurate and unhelpful, but it is completely backwards.
 And that, in actuality, 90% of the time, the physical brain (not the mind) is the origin of negative thoughts.
 A depressed brain will generate depressing thoughts, not the other way around.
 This new insight is exactly what the LENS Neurofeedback both elucidates and treats.

-What makes LENS even more effective and remarkable is that the changes it induces are enduring and do not require any effort by the patient.
+What makes HPN and LENS even more effective and remarkable is that the changes it induces are enduring and do not require any effort by the patient.
 And the lift of depression that we sometimes see is breathtaking, sometimes taking only a few seconds or a few minutes for initial results.
 And negative thinking, the recrimination and self-blame all dissolve by themselves.
 And it is clearly not a result of a change in neurotransmitter levels, because levels do not change so rapidly.

 Finally, a relatively recent mode of therapy in psychiatry is Transcranial Magnetic Stimulation (TMS).
 A magnetic charge is applied to the brain for half hour at a time (about 3,000 pulses), 5 days a week for 4-6 weeks.
 Published results of TMS treatment have been modest.
 LENS, which applies a tiny signal whose strength is far less than a cell phone for a fraction of a second, up to about a dozen times.
 And the clinical results we see for treating depression are far more impressive.
-LENS may one day be the primary modality for the treatment of depression.
+HPN and LENS may one day be the primary modality for the treatment of depression.